 Various trials have concluded that height is one of the most important factors in reducing temperatures inside greenhouses found in tropical to arid climates, such as in Africa.
-The average height of greenhouses build in arid areas such as Africa, are approximately 2.4m to the gutter and 1.6m to roof tip.
-Total height of the multi-span is 4m.
+The average height of greenhouses built in arid areas such as Africa is approximately 2.4m to the gutter and 1.6m to roof tip.
+The total height of the multi-span is 4m.
 It has been found however that the height in arid to tropical climates should be increased to at least 3m to the gutter for better ventilation and temperature control.

 A comparison between the number of rows of tomatoes that can be planted in a conventional tunnel and that of a section of a multi-span (also called a bi-tunnel), one can clearly see that more plants can be fitted into a structure that has straight sides than those structures that have round sides.